sesam-community/sesam-py/readme.usage.md

                         OAuth2 client id (available only when working on a connector) --client_secret <string>
-                        OAuth2 client secret (available only when working on a connector) --service_url <string>
+                        OAuth2 client secret (available only when working on a connector) --account_id <string>
+                        OAuth2 account_id variable override (available only when working on connectors) --service_url <string>
                         url to service api (include /api) (available only when working on a connector) --service_jwt <string>